Kythosyer/Roboden-factorio/README.md

 Toggle it with ```Control + I``` or via the shortcut.

 Simply displays a circle representing the density of the robots in various roboports!
+Opacity is the name of the density game.

 Hover over the information element for more details

 Modes
 * Logistic Bot